 If you prefer to always view the website in English, please click here.

-There has been a lot of talk in recent months about the Social Rate for electricity, the electricity rate regulated by the Government that offers discounts of 25% to 40% for lower income consumers (and large families).
+There has been a lot of talk in recent months about the Social Rate for electricity, the electricity rate regulated by the Government that provides a discount of between 65% and 80% for consumers with lower incomes (and for officially declared large families).

 But what about gas?
 Is there anything like a Social Rate for gas?
 More or less.
 It is called Thermal Social Bonus and its purpose is to help meet heating, hot water and cooking expenses.